Southampton-RSG/2015-12-15-Southampton/novice/python-unit-testing/motivation.md

 > * when it's useful to write tests *before* writing code
 > * how Python reports and handles errors

+## Test Driven Development

+1. Write some unit tests for a function that doesn't exist yet.

+2. Write that function.

+3. Modify it until it passes all of the tests.

+4. Finally, Clean up the function i.e. make it more readable or more efficient without breaking any of the tests.

 ## Challenge

 A colleague of yours has written a function that calculates the running total of all the values in a list, e.g., running([0, 1, 2]) produces the list [0, 1, 3].